Kingsman44/magisk_module_pixelify/README.md

 - Fixed translation showing unknown languages
 - Fixes for Assistant Voice Typing (NGA Tying)
 - Fixes for Bootloop saver
-- Fixes for Call Screening & Added More Call screening Languages
+- Fixes for Call Screening & added more Call Screening languages
 - Fixes for Call recording on google dialer
-- Fixes for Google apps crashing on oppo color os, and Vivo phones (a13,a12)
+- Fixes for Google apps crashing on oppo colorOS, and Vivo phones (a13,a12)
 - Fixes for Pixel launcher crash on OOS (12)
-- Fixes for Pixel launcher recent crash on some customs roms(Thanks to @@saitama_96) a13
+- Fixes for Pixel launcher recent crash on some customs ROMs(Thanks to @@saitama_96) a13
 - Fully Fixed Precise location disable caused by GMS
 - Google Hotword is removed for now
 - Grammar checker fixed for Fr-Fr, Es-Es